 Active audible warnings:- At level crossings with full barriers controlled by staff, the audible warning shall commence when the road traffic light signals are illuminated at the commencement of the barrier lowering sequence and shall cease when all barriers are fully lowered.

-At all other type of crossing provided with active audible warnings, the audible warning shall commence at the initiation of the warning sequence and shall be continue until all approaching trains have passed clear of the crossing. ex-AHBC.
+At all other types of crossing provided with active audible warnings, the audible warning shall commence at the initiation of the warning sequence and shall continue until all approaching trains have passed clear of the crossing. ex-AHBC.
 At such crossings where a second train approaches the crossing during the warning period for the first train, the audible warning shall change distinctively as soon as the first train arrives at the crossing.
-Number of audible devices shall not be less than two.
+The number of audible devices shall not be less than two.